woordy/Object_Detection_On_Videos/readme.md

 ### Use Case Results

-The system can to retrieve videos that meet search criteria
+The system can retrieve videos that meet search criteria